FE-jw/vue-smart-select/README.md

 import smartselect from 'vue-smart-select';	// Be sure to import 'vue-smart-select'

 createApp(App)
-	.use(smartselect)	// Use 'sta' in your app .mount('#app');
+	.use(smartselect)	// Use 'smartselect' in your app .mount('#app');
 ```